 With a background in community arts, collaborative projects and installations are an important part of her practice.
 This includes exhibitions and educational work in museums and public venues in the UK and abroad.
 Her work processes are reflected in an article on textileartist and in her book 'The Found Object in Textile Art', (published by Batsford/Anova 2010 reprinted 3 times) Her second book, 'Connected Cloth,' co written with Anne Kelly, looks at aspects of collaboration in textile arts.
 (September 2013.)

 She is currently creating new works in her continuing exploration of Urban-Nature following a successful show at the Beaney Museum and Art Gallery, Canterbury.
-She will be guest exhibitor at the European Patchwork Meeting in September and also has exhibitions in France, Germany and the Netherlands.
+She will be guest exhibitor at the European Patchwork Meeting in September (supported by Pfaff and Husqvarna-Viking ),and also has exhibitions in France, Germany and the Netherlands.
 Regular updates will be posted on her blog.

 Magpie of the Mind on-line journal.